jansel369/object-model-transform/README.md

   - `Model` - [optional] The Model class of the object to transform.
   - `include` - [optional] A Schema to transform nested objects.
 Value can be array for multiple fields to transform.
   -  singleParam - [optional] a boolean value to provide a single parameter with any data type for the constructor of any custom model.
-  -  multiParam - [optional] a boolean value to provide multiple parameters for to the constructor of any custom model.
+  -  multiParam - [optional] a boolean value to provide multiple parameters for  the constructor of any custom model.
 Provided data type must be array that contains all the parameters.

 ## Defining a Model
 ```js